Monday Open Access Clinic (Mornings only)

 New Service: Primary Care Practitioner Team - Acute Illness Clinic

-Our Primary Care Practitioners (PCPs), Steven and Daniel, work alongside the duty doctor every day running the 'Acute Illness Clinic'.
-They are experienced clinicians specifically trained to assess a patient's condition and offer appropriate advice and treatment to any patients aged over 1 year old.
+Our Primary Care Practitioner (PCP), Steven works alongside the duty doctor every day running the 'Acute Illness Clinic'.
+They are experienced clinicians specifically trained to assess a patient's condition and offer appropriate advice and treatment to any patients aged over 6 months old.
 They are also able to visit patients at home should their condition prevent them from leaving their home.

 Conditions suitable for assessment by a PCP include coughs, sore throat, ear pain, minor injuries and acute illness.

 Appointments can also be booked online.
 However, patients using this service must apply for passwords through reception.

 If your condition is non-urgent you can expect to see a GP within a few working days, though you may have to wait longer to see a particular GP.
 Nurses based in our practice treat patients for a wide range of common conditions.
 You can expect to see a nurse within one working day.

 Tell us if you are in a telephone box.
 Say immediately if your call is an emergency.